functional-art/functional-art.github.com/2019/index.md

-If you have any questions about what type of contributions that might be suitable, or anything else regarding submission or the workshop itself, please contact the organisers at: `farm-2019@functional-art.org`
+If you have any questions about what type of contributions that might be suitable, or anything else regarding submission or the workshop itself, please contact the organizers at: `farm-2019@functional-art.org`

 ### Workshop Organization